Curiouscoder-0205/Personal-Projects/README.md

 Folder Link [Databricks_DE_proj2_Ecommerce](./Databricks_DE_proj2_Ecommerce/)

 ## ℹ️  About the Project
 In **Project 1 Databrciks E-commerce**, we implemented a baseline medallion architecture (Bronze → Silver → Gold) on static CSV files of e-commerce data, focusing on cleaning and structuring.
-Those original CSVs remain available in the same Project for reference.
+Those original CSVs and Python notebook remain available in the same Project for reference.
+Please click on the link, and then open the 'Archived_CSVs' folder.
 [Databricks_DE_proj1_Ecommerce](./Databricks_DE_proj1_Ecommerce/)

 This follow-up project extends that work into a more realistic **incremental pipeline**, introducing advanced data engineering concepts:
 - ⚡ **Incremental loads (daily feeds)** instead of static files.